 If some cosmic force could somehow grant me the means, what I would really like to know is what was said between three key players in the tragedy during those last few hours, as the Titanic sagged helplessly into the abyss.
 The slowly unfolding tragedy would have brought all three to within a close, enforced proximity during those last, ghastly hours.

 Those three men were Edward Smith, the captain; J. Bruce Ismay, the owner, and Thomas Andrews, the chief architect for both the Titanic and her almost identical sister ship, the Olympic.
+Andrews had taken over this role from Alexander Carlisle to be fair, but his input into the design and construction of both ships was still pivotal.

 Two of these men would perish in the disaster; a third would survive.
 For reasons of his own, he would prove to be somewhat less than forthcoming on any conversations he may have had with the other two men.
 But, in truth, he was never pressed by the largely deferential courts of inquiry held into the sinking on both sides of the Atlantic.